-As children reach the age of 3, dependent on their developmental needs, they may be eligible for DART (Discovery, Assessment, Referral and Tracking) services in Allegheny County.
-If they are evaluated and are not eligible, traditional preschool with additional therapy services may be their option.
+As children reach the age of 3, dependent on their developmental needs, they may be eligible for DART (Discovery, Assessment, Referral and Tracking) services in Allegheny County, or services with or through PPS (Pittsburgh Public Schools) if they live in the city.
+If they are evaluated and are not eligible, traditional preschool with additional outpatient therapy services may be an option.
 Based on Diane’s experience, the more traditional preschool route with supplementary therapy services tends to be more prevalent.

 What should a parent look for in a preschool setting?

 Selecting the right center for your child is important.
-Dependent on the child’s underlying diagnosis, specific characteristics may be crucial, notes Diane, “For example, for an autistic child, the overall calmness of the center and structured activities may be essential to the child’s success.”
+Dependent on the child’s underlying diagnosis, specific characteristics may be crucial, notes Diane, “For example, for a child with sensory issues, the overall calmness of the center and structured activities may be essential to the child’s success.”
 Diane suggests the following guidelines when selecting a preschool for a child with developmental delays.

 - Observe the staff behaviors to identify if they are building relationships with the child and providing calm nurturing support.

-- Insure there is structure to the day for the child such as snack is followed by circle time, etc. Children integrate more easily when there is predictability to their days.
+- Assess if there is structure to the day for the child such as snack is followed by circle time, for example.
+Children integrate more easily when there is predictability to their days.

-What if my child needs further Developmental therapy?
+What if my child needs extra help or additional services?

 Interested in learning more about how teli’s Early Intervention services can help?